Fraudulent Transfer of a Motor Vehicle: Texas Penal Code §32.34

 The Texas legislature codified this criminal offense in Texas Penal Code Section 32.34.
 The legislature did not update this law in 2023.
 In fact, this law has not been amended since 2015.

-The Penal Code codifies the Texas Fraudulent Transfer of a Motor Vehicle law under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
+The Penal Code classifies the Texas Fraudulent Transfer of a Motor Vehicle law under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
 Learn more about the Texas offense of Fraudulent Transfer of a Motor Vehicle below.

 What is the current Texas law about Fraudulent Transfer of a Motor Vehicle?